LearnWeb3DAO/Local-Testing-Hardhat/README.md

 ## Metamask Connection

-- To use metamask to connect to this network, click on your profile and click on settings
+- To use metamask to connect to this network, click on your profile and then click on settings
   ![](https://i.imgur.com/rZi6Ofi.png)

 - Then click on Networks, followed by `Localhost 8545`